 - The insertion fee is a fee eBay charges a seller for placing a real estate listing.

 - Notice fee is a fee eBay charges when the auction-style advertisement is over, regardless of whether the real estate sale was completed.
+However, you won’t have to pay the notice fee if your listing is auction-style and the item has no bids, the bids don’t meet your reserve price, or it’s listed as a Classified Ad.

 Fee amounts for real estate listings are listed here: